ROCm/HIP/CONTRIBUTING.md

     - Keyword TODO refers to a note that should be addressed in long-term.
 Could be style issue, software architecture, or known bugs.
     - FIXME refers to a short-term bug that needs to be addressed.

+- HIP_INIT_API() should be placed at the start of each top-level HIP API.
+This function will make sure the HIP runtime is initialized, and also constructs an appropriate API string for tracing and CodeXL marker tracing.
+The arguments to HIP_INIT_API should match those of the parent fucntion.

 #### Presubmit Testing:
 Before checking in or submitting a pull request, run all Rodinia tests and ensure pass results match starting point: